MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityGoals/minecraftBehavior_raid_garden.md

 # Entity Documentation - minecraft:behavior.raid_garden

-`minecraft:behavior.raid_garden` allows an entity to eat crops that have been planted in a farm.
+`minecraft:behavior.raid_garden` compels an entity to eat crops that have been planted in a farm.

 ## Parameters